romantelecom/validator-setup-pompey/README.md

 From your local Machine
-Generate private & public keys (public key has ".pub" extension) When prompted, name it something other than "id_rsa" (so you don;t overwrite existing keys)
+Generate private & public keys (public key has ".pub" extension) When prompted, name it something other than "id_rsa" (so you don't overwrite existing keys)
 ```
-ssh-keygen -t rsa
+ssh-keygen -t rsa -b 4096 -f ~/.ssh/specialname_rsa
 ```
 Lock down private key
 ```